DEalog/mobile/README.md

 We use [Platform Widgets](https://pub.dev/packages/flutter_platform_widgets) to simplify the codebase regading the platform specific styles (Material for Android devices and Cupertino for iOS devices).

+### Service Locator

+We use [get_it](https://pub.dev/packages/get_it) as a service locator (a simple dependency injection mechanism) to define how to create  objects with all their dependencies.
+The definitions can be found in the `lib/locator.dart` source file.

 ### Testing

 Testing is done on all 3 levels that are supported by the [flutter framework](https://flutter.dev/docs/testing)

 #### Unit

 For unit tests we use [mockito](https://pub.dev/packages/mockito) to mock dynamic data.
 Complex functions/computations are tested here.
-This tests are executed within the framework itself and are very fast.
+These tests are executed within the framework itself and are very fast.

 #### Widget

 Widget tests cover the UI behavior for a dedicated widget.
 It allows us to develop test driven.
 This tests are executed within the framework itself and are very fast.

 #### Integration

 Integration tests allows to test a whole app, so the interaction between multiple widgets.
 The integration tests are executed in a platform emulator e.g. Android(AVD) so they need more time because the test needs a started emulator and needs to flash the app on the virtual device.

 #### Test Execution

 - Unit and widget tests will be executed by the "flutter test" command within the app root directory.
 - Integration tests will be executed by the "flutter drive --target=test_driver/app.dart" command within the app root directory.
 This example tests the main app, anyway there could be more Integration tests to test certain widget groupings

 ### Logging

 For extensible logging we use [fimber](https://pub.dev/packages/fimber) package.